IBM/Create-BlockchainNetwork-IBPV20/README.md

 <br>

-## 5. Deploy Test Application Contract on the network
+## 5. Deploy Blockchain Network Smart Contract on the network

 * #### Install a smart contract
   - Click the <b>Smart contracts</b> tab to install the smart contract.
-  - Click <b>Install smart contract</b> to upload the Decentralized smart contract package file (it is probably named `blockchain-network@0.0.1.cds`), which you packaged earlier using the Visual Studio code extension.
+  - Click <b>Install smart contract</b> to upload the Blockchain-Network smart contract package file (it is probably named `blockchain-network@0.0.1.cds`), which you packaged earlier using the Visual Studio code extension.
   - Click on <b>Add file</b> and find your packaged smart contract.
   - Once the contract is uploaded, click <b>Install</b>.